miare-ir/api-doc/slate/source/index.html.md

 Note that staging and production tokens are in no way related to each other and their accounts are two separate accounts on two sets of servers.
 </aside>

-> To authorize, pass the authorization token among headers:
+> To authorize, pass the authorization token among headers and prefix it with `Token `:

 ```shell